 Use TikTok to compare and contrast ideas

 By using TikTok in the classroom, students can enjoy the app while learning.
-Teach a topic and then have students create videos which compare and contrast the points made.
+Teach a topic and then have students create videos that compare and contrast the points made.

 This allows the information to sink in while also letting them explore the various sides to the point.
 This may lead to questions that help them explore further and ensure they understand what is being taught.